tramho2017/CS21A/Readme.md

+# CS21A
-This is some of the home work for CS21A Python For Programmer Created by Tram Ho
+code for CS21A Python For Programmers